vincenzomazzeo/karaf-activemq-camel-cxf-jpa-tutorial/README.md

 jmsUrl = tcp://localhost:61616
 jmsQueueId = event-bus
 ```
-To let the blueprint access to these properties it's needed to import the namespace `http://aries.apache.org/blueprint/xmlns/blueprint-cm/v1.1.0` and use the `property-placeholder` tag
+To let the blueprint access these properties it's needed to import the namespace `http://aries.apache.org/blueprint/xmlns/blueprint-cm/v1.1.0` and use the `property-placeholder` tag
 ```xml
 <cm:property-placeholder id="eventBusServerProperties" persistent-id="it.ninjatech.eventbus" />
 ```
 where the value of the `persistent-id` is the _PID_ of the configuration.
 Then it's possible to refer to a property using the placeholder `${property}`.

 ###### Event Bus Server [Blueprint][apache aries osgi blueprint] [JMS] Section
-To configure the [Camel ActiveMQ Component][apache camel activemq component] component I initiate a JMS pooled connection factory (with just one connection in the pool)
+To configure the [Camel ActiveMQ Component][apache camel activemq component] component, a JMS pooled connection factory having size equals to one, is initialized
 ```xml
 <bean id="jmsConnectionFactory" class="org.apache.activemq.ActiveMQConnectionFactory">
 	<property name="brokerURL">